Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Introduction

 This paper is organized as follows: In Sec.~\ref{sec:Quantum-graph-encoding} we detail all aspects of the graph-feature extraction.
-We introduce the neutral-atom Rydberg Hamiltonian (\ref{subsec:Rydberg_Hamiltonian}), introduce the attributed-graphs embedding scheme (\ref{subsec:Graph_Embedding}), and present all details concerning the emulation (\ref{subsec:emulation}).
-In Sec.~\ref{sec:kernels} we discuss classical kernel methods used for the baselines before we introduce the quantum kernel functions $F_{\kappa}$ used in this work.
-We revisit the QEK kernel (\ref{subsec:kernel_QEK}), introduce the proposed GDQC kernel (\ref{subsec:algo}), before we define the two pooling schemes in part \ref{subsec:pooling}.
+We introduce the neutral-atom Rydberg Hamiltonian (\ref{subsec:Rydberg_Hamiltonian}), introduce the attributed-graphs embedding scheme (\ref{subsec:Graph_Embedding}), present all details concerning the emulation (\ref{subsec:emulation}), and show analytical small-time approximations useful for performance interpretation (\ref{subsec:perturbation_theory}).
+In Sec.~\ref{sec:kernels} we discuss the implemented kernel methods used in this work.
+First, we revisit classical kernel methods (\ref{subsec:classical_kernels}), before we introduce the $\mathrm{QEK}$ kernel (\ref{subsec:kernel_QEK}), and the proposed $\mathrm{GDQC}$ kernel (\ref{subsec:algo}), and lastly in Subsec.~\ref{subsec:pooling}, we define the two implemented pooling schemes.
 In Sec.~\ref{sec:expe}, the numerical results are presented and discussed.
 Finally, we provide a conclusion in Sec.~\ref{sec:conclusion}.
-In App. \ref{app:proof_prop1} we rigorously demonstrate that the kernels with node-feature embedding are more expressive than the ones without.
-Apps.~\ref{app:GDQC} and \ref{app:expressivity_gdqc} prove, respectively, that the GDQC kernel satisfies all kernel properties and that it is as expressive as the GD-WL kernel.
+In App.~\ref{app:perturbation theory} we derive the analytical small-time approximations via time-dependent perturbation theory.
+App.~\ref{app:classical_graph_kernel} provides practical details on the classical-kernel implementations.
+In App.~\ref{app:proof_prop1} we rigorously demonstrate that the kernels with node-feature embedding are more expressive than the ones without.
+Apps.~\ref{app:GDQC} and~\ref{app:expressivity_gdqc} prove, respectively, that the $\mathrm{GDQC}$ kernel satisfies all kernel properties and that it is at least as expressive as the GD-WL kernel.
 In App.~\ref{app:kernel_pooling} we prove that the inclusion of different time steps can only increase the kernel expressiveness.